qdraw/starsky/starsky/readme.md

 git clone "https://bitbucket.org/qdraw/starsky.git"
 ```

 2. On your laptop (x86/x64 machine).
-Get the `dotnet` 2.2 or newer SDK.
+Get the `dotnet` 3.0 or newer SDK.
 To get the 'Build apps - SDK' .NET Core from https://www.microsoft.com/net/download

 3. Compile the Starsky-installation on your x86/x64 machine first.
 The cake build script with parameters can be used to build for this runtime.

-_Using bash (need mono first)_
+_Using bash_
 ```sh
 ./build.sh --runtime="linux-arm"
 ```